-Welcome to the March issue of ShortRiffs, the monthly column at The Guitar Cave focusing on everything related to guitar, music and life!
+Welcome to the March issue of ShortRiffs, the monthly column at The Guitar Cave!
 Winter is almost over and Spring has sprung…sometimes.
-It’s that weird cusp of a weather time right now and some days it’s impossible to figure out which groovy suit to wear.
+It’s that weird cusp of a weather time right now and some days it’s impossible to figure out which groovy suit to wear…and I’m a guy with a whole lot of groovy suits!
 But, there is some guitar-related stuff in the news, including some sad stories for us older folks.
 But it’s to be expected…Time keeps on slippin’ into the future and all that.

 CHUCK BERRY — One of the founding fathers of rock and roll has died at the age of 90.
 What a life!
 What a legacy!
 There will never be another like him you can be sure of that.
 Anyone who has ever read his autobio or seen Hail Hail Rock and Roll knows what an iconoclastic character Chuck was; a driven, intelligent and very dangerous guy!
 It’s not hyperbole to say that pretty much every guitar player who came after owes some debt to Chuck’s jazzy, rocking guitar style.
 This was explored and best explained by none other than Eric Clapton in the Hail Hail movie.
 The patented Chuck Berry double-stops, slurs and bluesy bends formed the basis for many an early fledgling guitar player and on certain songs or in certain situations they actually sound better than other guitar options.
 While Chuck didn’t invent any of this technique, he certainly popularized and took it out to the mainstream and sold it well.
 Who else from the early days of rock and roll casts as long a shadow?
 Chuck’s style and music continue to be an influence on countless rock and rollers all over the globe.
 He’s the guy who launched 5 million bands, easily.
 Interestingly, he has said that “rock and roll paid the bills but his heart was in the big band era”.
 This is something I have alluded to in a number of posts on this blog: The big band era never gets the credit it deserves for its influence on the rock and rollers who came along in the 1950s, and then everything else that followed.